Why we need an Ultrasound machine!

 Her parents raised the necessary funds from family, friends and neighbours and a couple of months later she had a very successful operation.
 Now just over a year later she is growing strongly and has started attending school.
 Her father sometimes works at Potters Village helping to cut the grass and he is delighted with her progress.
-Without the ultrasound Deborahs parents wouldnt have known that she needed an operation, or that the operation could be performed in Uganda.
+Without an ultrasound Deborahs parents would never have known that she needed an operation, or that the operation could be performed in Uganda.

 3. The third story is about Alex.
 He is now a healthy toddler, running around at Potters Village awaiting a placement with foster parents.
 When he was born at home, his grandparents brought him to Potters Village the following day as his mother was mentally ill and could not care for him.
 In fact Alex was the third child of this lady.
 Although the oldest child was well, she had killed the second born and his grandparents feared Alex might suffer the same fate.

 Alex was slow to establish feeding and spent his first week at Potters Village in the Medical Centre, but eventually he went to join the other residential children.
 A heart scan within his first few days showed Alex had a small hole in the heart and on several occasions he was admitted to the Medical Centre with fast breathing and needing oxygen.

 Another scan by a visiting paediatrician showed possible narrowing of one of the main blood vessels connected to the heart.
 But following assessment at the Uganda Heart Institute in Kampala, he was diagnosed with a major heart defect, which ideally needed operating on as soon as possible.
 Surgery such as this cannot be performed in Uganda and it was recommended he travelled to the UK for corrective surgery.